WeirdConstructor/Kickmess/README.md

     cp target/release/libkickmessvst.so ~/.vst/

-## Running the GUI examples
+## Running the development GUI example

-There are currently two examples that use the [Baseview](https://github.com/RustAudio/baseview) crate and the other one uses [Pugl](https://github.com/johannes-mueller/pugl-sys).

-Run the baseview standalone GUI example (without audio engine):

-    cargo run --release --example baseview_gui

-Run the pugl standalone GUI example (without audio engine):
+For development the GUI can be executed without any DSP code running in the background:

-    cargo run --release --example baseview_gui
+    cargo run --release --example gui

 ## License